Lendiom/docs/docs/app/guides/adding-a-transaction.md

 ![img](../../../static/img/docs/app/guides/adding-a-transaction/new-transaction-modal.png)

 ## Input Descriptions
-Generally, once a transaction is created none of the values can be changed, however, there are two exceptions.
+Generally, once a transaction is created none of the values can be changed, however, there are three exceptions.
 The first exception is that you can change the status.
 The second exception is that you can reverse a transaction, which is an "undo" for a transaction.
+The third exception is that you can change the date of a transaction, however, it won't affect the amorization and is only a change of the date.

 ### Transaction Type {#input-type}
 The transaction type determines how the money is applied against the loan.
 For a detailed description of what each type is, please see the [Transaction Application Flow](#transaction-flow) section below.